-For the Year End ded December 31, Location of Gain/Loss Recognized in
+For the Year En ded December 31, Location of Gain/Loss Recognized in

-2019 2018 Combined Statement of Income
+2020 2019 Combined Statement of Income

 Unrealized gains/losses on investments available-for-sale, net:

-Sales gains and losses \$ 13 \$ 43 Net gains on sales of investments and other assets
+Sales gains and losses \$ 7 \$ 13 Net gains on derivative, investment and other transactions

-Net amounts reclassified 13 43
+Net amounts reclassified 7 13

-Unrealized gains on other-than-temporarily impaired investments available-for-sale:

-Sales gains and losses 6 Net gains on sales of investments and other assets

-Net amounts reclassified 0 6

 Unrealized gains/losses on cash flow hedges, net:

-Interest rate contracts (13) (28) Interest expense
+Interest rate contracts (51) (13) Interest expense/income

-Other contracts (2) 3 Interest income
+Other contracts 1 (2) Interest income

-Deferred tax (1) Provision for income taxes

-Net amounts reclassified (15) (26)
+Net amounts reclassified (50) (15)

 Pension and other benefit plans:

-Net actuarial loss (99) (131) Other expense
+Net actuarial loss (151) (99) Other expense

-Prior service cost 5 1 Salaries and employee benefits
+Prior service cost 1 5 Salaries and employee benefits

-Deferred tax 1 2 Provision for income taxes
+Deferred tax 2 1 Provision for income taxes

-Net amounts reclassified (93) (128)
+Net amounts reclassified (148) (93)

-Total reclassifications \$(95) \$(105)
+Total reclassifications \$ (191) \$ (95)

-As discussed in Notes 9 and 21, only the Banks are statutorily liable for the payment of principal and interest on Systemwide Debt Securities.
+As discussed in Notes 9 and 20, only the Banks are statutorily liable for the payment of principal and interest on Systemwide Debt Securities.
 Under each Bank's bylaws, the Bank is authorized under certain circumstances to require its affiliated Associations and certain other equity holders to purchase additional Bank equities.
 In most cases, the Banks are limited as to the amounts of these purchases that may be required, generally with reference to a percentage of the Association's or other equity holder's direct loan from the Bank, and calls for additional equity investments may be subject to other limits or conditions.
 However, the Banks also generally possess indirect access to certain financial resources of their affiliated Associations through loan-pricing provisions and through Bank-influenced District operating and financing policies and agreements.

-In case of liquidation or dissolution, preferred stock, capital stock, participation certificates and unallocated retained earnings would be distributed to equity holders, after the payment of all liabilities in accordance with Farm Credit Administration regulations, in the following order: (1) retirement of preferred stock at par, (2) retirement of all common stock and participation certificates at par, (3) retirement of all patronage surplus in amounts equal to the face amount of the applicable nonqualified written notices of allocation or such other notice, and (4) remaining unallocated retained earnings and reserves would be paid to the holders of voting stock, nonvoting stock and participation certificates in proportion to patronage to the extent possible.
+In case of liquidation or dissolution, preferred stock, capital stock, participation certificates and unallocated retained earnings would be distributed to equity holders, after the payment of all liabilities in accordance with Farm Credit Administration regulations, in the following order: (1) retirement of preferred stock at par, (2) retirement of all common and participation certificates at par, stock (3) retirement of all patronage surplus in amounts equal to the face amount of the applicable nonqualified written notices of allocation or such other notice, and (4) remaining unallocated retained earnings and reserves would be paid to the holders of voting stock, nonvoting stock and participation certificates in proportion to patronage to the extent possible.